Decoupling Common and Unique Representations for Multimodal Self-supervised Learning: Experimental results

 \subsection{SAR-optical scene classification}

-We pretrain SAR-optical encoders on SSL4EO-S12 \citep{wang2022ssl4eo} and transfer them to BigEarthNet-MM \citep{sumbul2021bigearthnet}, a multimodal multi-label scene classification dataset with 19 classes.
-Simple late fusion is used for multimodal transfer learning, i.e., concatenating the encoded features from both modalities, followed by one classification layer.
-Mean average precision (mAP, global average) is used as the evaluation metric.
+We pretrain SAR-optical encoders on SSL4EO-S12 \cite{wang2022ssl4eo} and transfer them to BigEarthNet-MM \cite{sumbul2021bigearthnet}, a multimodal multi-label scene classification dataset with 19 classes.
+Simple late fusion is used for multimodal transfer learning by concatenating the encoded features from both modalities, followed by one classification layer.
+Mean average precision (mAP, micro) serves as the evaluation metric.